raspberrypilearning/mandala/en/step_5.md

 --- /task ---

-You might remember adding a `ghost`{:class="block3myblocks"} block parameter to your project in the last step.
+You might remember adding a `ghost`{:class="block3myblocks"} block input to your project in the last step.
 You should now be able to see what happens when you change the number where you call `ghost`{:class="block3myblocks"}.

 --- task ---